-Google has continued, to the present day (2015), to be the most popular search engine used on the World Wide Web: simple because, for most users, it provides the most relevant results.
-This is due to a number of factors, amongst them: the largest database of webpages; and a superior algorithm (mathematical programming system used to determine which web pages are displayed in search results).
+Google was one of the first search engines to focus solely on its search results; with a minimalist and fast loading homepage that only contained a search box and a logo.
+Competitors, like Alta Vista and Yahoo!, had homepages crammed full of links to various services, and were bloated and slow loading.
+When Google was launched, the majority of worldwide users were using a dialup connection: therefore, a fast loading homepage gave Google a performance edge and a unique selling point (due to AltaVista decision to become a web portal).
+Google has continued, to the present day (2017), to be the most popular search engine used on the World Wide Web: simple because, for most users, it provides the most relevant results.
+This has historically been due to Google having the largest index of information and a superior algorithm (mathematical programming system used to determine which web pages are displayed in search results).

 The following list includes search engines that provide/provided traditional search results, 'pay per click' search results and 'meta' search results.